bcoles/kasld/docs/testing.md

   over the serial console).
 It is `jq`-gated and skips arches whose binary or qemu-user is absent, so it degrades cleanly.

+- **Truth-free perturbation gate** — `make test-fixtures-perturb` (`tests/validate-fixtures --perturb`, `extra/validate-bundle --perturb`) is the
+  complementary invariant: instead of "does the window contain the truth", it asserts *no container-fakeable input may move the GUARANTEED window*.
+It runs kasld over two copies of a bundle that differ only in a container-fakeable input (the cgroup-reported `MemTotal`/`LowTotal`, faked with the DRAM extent present and masked) and fails if the guaranteed window shifts.
+Needing no ground truth, it runs over the **whole** corpus — including the anonymized fixtures the containment gate skips — so every coupled arch's ceiling rules get covered, not just the truth-bearing captures.
+This is what catches the *fakeable-value-reaches-the-guaranteed-window* soundness class (e.g. the `MemTotal`-ceiling bug on the 32-bit and other coupled arches).

 A FAIL is a soundness violation — the engine's resolved window excluded the truth.
 The only legitimate outcomes are PASS (range admits the truth, possibly wide) or N/A (no truth available, e.g. an `--anonymize`-stripped